Girls face more pressure to be a perfect teenager

 Researchers think it's also possible there is less space for boys to express vulnerability.

-Ahmed, who doesn't really use social media, said: "As boys we express our emotions less, we're expected to be stoic."
+Ahmed told me 'As boys we express our emotions less, we're expected to be stoic.'
+He doesn't really use social media.

 The research will be analysed to show the differences in wellbeing between different neighbourhoods across the city region.

-That could be revealing in the contrast between wealthier and more deprived areas, but also the many different communities in a big urban area.
+That could be revealing in the differences between wealthier and more deprived areas, but also the many different communities in a big urban area.

-Year 8 pupil Maria, pulling shyly at her headscarf, told me she was allowed to go to friends and to the shops on her own, but many other girls aren't.
+In Oldham a year 8 pupil Maria told me she was allowed to go to friends and to the shops on her own, but many other girls aren't.

+Ahmed told me ' If you're LGBT you might be harrassed.
+I think identity plays a really big part in society '

-The findings in this research suggest teenagers identifying as gay or lesbian are twice as likely to be bullied in some way.
+The findings in this research suggest teenagers identifying as gay or lesbian as being twice as likely to be bullied in some way.

-Ahmed said: "If you're LGBT you might be harassed.
-I think identity plays a really big part in society."

-Prof Neil Humphrey, from the University of Manchester, said what made BeeWell different was the involvement of 150 teenagers in designing the research questions.
+Over three years the BeeWell research project will measure the wellbeing of 12 to 15 year olds in Greater Manchester with the hope of using it to shape decisions which effect young people.

+The inspiration comes from wellbeing surveys used in a similar way other countries.